kenmanga666/Taskmanager/README.md

 > [!CAUTION]
 > If there are no tasks in a category after saving the tasks, the category file will be deleted automatically to avoid having empty files.
 It will be prompted to you that the file as been deleted.
+> Meanwhile, the category will still be displayed in the Main Menu and you'll be able to add tasks to it.

 ## Structure of the Code